simranjitsingh1337/agent-challenge/README.md

 - Copy and Paste your edited Nosana Job Definition file into the Textarea
 - Choose an appropriate GPU for the AI model that you are using
 - Click `Deploy`

-#### 4. Video Demo

-- Record a 1-3 minute video demonstrating:
-  - Your agent running on Nosana
-  - Key features and functionality
-  - Real-world use case demonstration

 ### Judging Criteria